Accountant Southend

 How is the Balance Sheet Useful to Investors?

 Balance sheets tell investors how much a company is actually worth, detailing its financial health, including any assets and liabilities – crucial information to know when deciding whether or not to invest.
+It indicates why is a balance sheet important clearly for outsiders as well.

 Advantages and Disadvantages of a Balance Sheet